MarcoMuellner/domaindrivenjs/doc-concept.md

 This section will help users get up and running quickly:

-- **Introduction to Domainify**
+- **Introduction to DomainDrivenJS**
-    - What Domainify is
+    - What DomainDrivenJS is
     - Core principles and design philosophy
-    - When to use Domainify
+    - When to use DomainDrivenJS

 - **Installation**
     - Instructions for npm, yarn, and pnpm